thibaudrobin/thibaudrobin-website/content/writeups/santhacklaus-2019/survivall.md

 ![](/img/santhacklaus-2019/screen-5.png)

-The email format to bruteforce is j.doe@cuttingedge.com and j.doe@flyingeagle.com.
+The email format to bruteforce was j.doe@cuttingedge.com and j.doe@flyingeagle.com.

 ![](/img/santhacklaus-2019/screen-6.png)

-`admin@cuttingedge.com` is not a valid email.
+`admin@cuttingedge.com` was not a valid email.

 ![](/img/santhacklaus-2019/screen-7.png)
 ![](/img/santhacklaus-2019/screen-8.png)

-However, with the username obtained by Wpscan we can find 2 valids address.
+However, with the username obtained by Wpscan we have obtained 2 valids address.

 ```
 s.parker@cuttingedge.com